 1. Plan Your Approach.
-Having a plan in place will help you spend your time more effectively and maximize on any job leads.
+Having a plan in place will help you spend your time more effectively and maximize any job leads.
 Decide which actions you need to take first.

 2. Broaden Your Search.
 While you may have spent your entire career in one industry, don’t fail to consider how your skills can be used in other areas.

 3. Access Your Network.
 One of the best ways to find job leads is by talking with people you know.
-Current employees can not only give you a good reference, they also may know about open positions before they become public.
+Current employees can not only give you a good reference, but they also may know about open positions before they become public.

 4. Test Your Skills.
 Taking assessments may help you recognize skills and qualities that you might not have realized you had.
-This knowledge can guide you to stay on your current career path, make slight adjustments in the type of work you seek or choose a completely new direction.
+This knowledge can guide you to stay on your current career path, make slight adjustments in the type of work you seek, or choose a completely new direction.

 5. Don’t Give Up.
-Sometimes to find success you have to be willing to look deeper and longer than you thought you would.
+Sometimes, to find success, you have to be willing to look deeper and longer than you thought you would.
 When you create your original plan for job hunting, be sure to include ideas for difficult situations.